omerchn/vscode-sessionizer/README.md

 ## Notes

-May not work on Windows, as it's dependent on the `find` Unix-like command.
+May not work on Windows, as it's dependent on the `find` Unix command.

+A port of [ThePrimeagen's tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) to VS Code.